G36maid/cuda-prog/hw05/README.md

 access with cudaMemcpyPeer or unified memory, combined with explicit memory management and synchronization.

+## Results and Discussion

+### Experimental Results

+The program was executed five times using both single-GPU and dual-GPU configurations, with block sizes of 8, 16, and 32.
+The results were consistent across runs.
+Representative results:

+#### Single-GPU (Best Block Size: 32)
+- Kernel Time: ~141–151 ms
+- Total Time: ~142–151 ms
+- Iterations: 1001
+- Max Error: ~1.21e+02

+#### Dual-GPU (Best Block Size: 8 or 16)
+- Kernel Time: ~97–101 ms
+- Total Time: ~98–101 ms
+- Iterations: 1001
+- Max Error: ~1.55e+02

+#### Speedup
+- Kernel Speedup: ~1.43x–1.52x
+- Total Speedup: ~1.43x–1.52x

+### Findings on Block Size

+- Block sizes tested: 8, 16, 32
+- Best performance for single-GPU: block size 32
+- Best performance for dual-GPU: block size 8 or 16
+- **Large block sizes (block > 64):**
+  - The program failed to launch kernels or encountered errors when block size exceeded 64 (e.g., 64x64 = 4096 threads per block, which is above the hardware limit).
+  - Large block sizes can also cause inefficient resource usage and register spilling, leading to degraded performance or launch failures.

+### Additional Notes

+- All runs converged within 1001 iterations for the given tolerance.
+- The maximum error compared to the analytical approximation was consistent.
+- Dual-GPU runs used `cudaMemcpyPeer` for halo exchange.
+- The program was stable and produced consistent results for block sizes up to 32.

 ## Submission Guidelines
 As usual, your homework report should include your source codes, results, and discussions (without any executable files).
 The discussion